The Detroit Ghetto Story

-The Detroit black history story might raise the question of what led to the decline of this once All-American city that brought in thousands of jobs and some might say was the birthplace of the automobile, while numerous car manufacturers gave many employment opportunities.
+The Detroit black history story might raise the question of what led to the decline of this once All-American city that brought in thousands of jobs and was the birthplace of the automobile.

-As the days of segregation were forcing the Detroit black population to be centered in one specific area sections of the East Side became designated for the black community, Paradise Valley and the Black Bottom, with Hastings Street becoming the heart of the city’s black community.
+As the days of segregation were forcing the Detroit black population to be centered in one specific area, sections of the East Side became designated for the black community.
+These communities were Paradise Valley and the Black Bottom, with Hastings Street being the once heart of the city’s black community.

 The Detroit black population grew during the early 1900s as southerners migrated from small towns in states like Alabama.
-The movement of African-Americans into Detroit led to the population to equal over 100,000 by the early 1900s, mainly due to the employment opportunities in the automobile industry as well the wartime positions that were available.
+The movement of African-Americans into Detroit led to the population to grow over 100,000 by the early 1900s, mainly due to the employment opportunities in the automobile industry and wartime factories.

-Before the city became predominantly African-American, Detroit black history had a reputation of much racial tension and conflicts due to the constant discrimination and racism the city’s black population would have to face.
+Before the city became predominantly African-American, Detroit black history had a reputation of much racial tension and conflicts due to the constant discrimination and racism towards the city’s black population.

-After the riot, the population loss of Detroit vastly increased, along with the loss of local businesses, with hundreds of families leaving the city for Oakland County and other suburban areas during the 1950s and 1960s.
-This made the majority of the residents to reside in the suburbs rather than the actual city of Detroit.
+After the riot, the population loss of Detroit vastly increased, along with the loss of local businesses.
+Hundreds of families left the city of Detroit for Oakland County and other suburban areas during the 1950s and 1960s.
+This made the majority of the residents to reside in the suburbs, rather than the actual city of Detroit.

 The Detroit Ghetto of Today

-The East Side versus the West Side, an often debate about what side is better as the two have numerous blocks along streets like Joy Road or Mack Avenue, but to be noted there is not a current deadly or violent conflict between the two sides.
+The East Side versus the West Side, an often debate about what side is better, as the two have numerous blocks along streets like Joy Road and Mack Avenue.

-Outside of the West Side and the East Side, there is the Southwest section of Detroit that is home to the city’s Latino population, along with the Southwest’s black community, living in areas from McGraw to West Jefferson.
+Outside of the West Side and the East Side, there is the Southwest section of Detroit.
+Southwest Detroit is home to the city’s Latino population, along with the black community of Southwest around McGraw and West Jefferson.

-Currently, the city of Detroit has been losing residents year by year as much of the city’s once black community have relocated across 8 Mile into the suburbs of Oakland County, like the Southfield community, as the population is decreasing and the vacant properties are increasing.
+Currently, the city of Detroit has been losing residents year by year.
+Much of the city’s once black community have relocated across 8 Mile into the suburbs of Oakland County.
+As the population is decreasing, the number of vacant properties are increasing.

-A good note, many are optimistic about the future of the city of Detroit.
-Currently, there is much rebuilding and a revitalization attempt of the city’s downtown area.
-On the other hand, the actual communities of the Detroit ghetto have seen very little rebuilding as companies, out of towners, etc. are buying up properties throughout the city.
+Many are optimistic about the future of the city of Detroit.
+Currently, there is much rebuilding and revitalization attempts of the city’s downtown area.
+On the other hand, the actual communities of the Detroit ghetto have seen very little rebuilding as companies and out of towners are buying properties throughout the city.